 - Their community giveback program, Clover Cares, gives at least 5% of their annual profits to support what’s dear to them: Elevating Dairy, Empowering Future Generations, and Supporting their Community.
 (Coming from a non-profit background, this is huge for me!)

 Clover’s milk comes from 29 small family farms in Northern California, primarily in Marin and Sonoma counties.
 (This is up in the beautiful North Bay Area, where we love to hike and spend a lot of time.)
 Clover ensures that the dairy farms they work with meet their standards of quality (bacteria, coliform, and somatic cell counts), animal welfare and environmental stewardship standards.

-This wholesome chowder has whole real food ingredients.
-You can easily customize this chowder recipe in a few easy ways:
+This wholesome chowder has whole real food ingredients.”

 - Change the seafood from Cod to clams, shrimp, or any of your favorite fish.